Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Using your account

 Once you’ve been verified, you can deposit funds and start trading.
-With the free account, you can access many of the regular eToro features like CopyTrading, virtual trading and TipRanks expert stock analysis.
+With the free account, investors in Ireland can access many of the regular eToro features like CopyTrading, virtual trading and TipRanks expert stock analysis.

-You can add and remove stocks, cryptocurrencies, ETFs, indices, commodities and currencies to your watchlist, and also track your portfolio.
+You can add and remove stocks, cryptocurrencies, ETFs, indices, commodities and currencies to your watchlist while tracking your portfolio.

 However, when using the platform, keep in mind that only basic stock buy orders are commission-free.
 It can be quite easy to get carried away and start dabbling in other types of assets, but these will attract trading fees.